IBickCoding/B145_Java_Project/README.md

    * the game.
 My major modification was a tier and battle system.

    * To run this code you will have to download the Greenfoot launcher from their website, or you can play the game directly from the website.
+   * Visit https://www.greenfoot.org/scenarios/34359 to play the game without having to download anything!